singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 39  }
 ```

-There are ofcourse many other ways of implementing this as well.
+There are of course many other ways of implementing this as well.